maxxiimo/the-front-end-manifesto/foundation-markup.md

 \- [Manifesto][manifesto]

 You may have noticed that I separated logo and navigation into their own partials rather than use something like *_banner.html.haml* or *_header.html.haml* to hold both.
 Often times logos and navigation vary between clients or functional areas within an application.
-When you start the project you don't necessarily see this coming, but needs do change so you might as well lay them out in such a way that you can easily get at them in the future.
+When you start a project you don't necessarily see this coming, but needs do change so you might as well lay them out in such a way that you and backend developers can easily get at them in the future.

 > Future proof code.